kevgo/cucumber-sort/README.md

 ### Fixing the order

-To format your `.feature` files in the correct step order, run:
+To format your `.feature` files to have the correct step order, run:

 ```
 cucumber-sort format